Ezekielt96/Database-Systems-/README.md

-# Assignment 3 - Basic SQL Queries
+# Assignment4 - Summary Queries and Subqueries

 1. Copy the URL for this repository and clone it to your front server home  directory: `git clone url`  where `url` is the URL for this repository
-2. Open the sql script file `assign3.sql` in a remote file editor
+2. Open the sql script file `assign4.sql` in a remote file editor
-3. Write the queries using the `buildings` database and paste the solutions to the following exercises in the `assign3.sql` file
+3. Write the queries using the `movie_ratings` database and paste the solutions to the following exercises in the `assign3.sql` file
-4. When you've completed the exercises, save the `assign3.sql` file.
+4. When you've completed the exercises, save the `assign4.sql` file.
 Commit and push your solutions to GitHub.
 ```
-cd assign3
+cd assign4
 git add .
-git commit -m "completed assignment 3"
+git commit -m "completed assignment 4"
 git push
 ```

 ## Exercise 1
-Find the name, city, country and height of all skyscrapers.
-Run this statement to make sure it works correctly.
-Add an ORDER BY clause to statement that sorts the result set by year completed in descending sequence.
-Then, run this statement again to make sure it works correctly.
-This is a good way to build and test a statement, one clause at a time.
-Submit the final query.
+Find the number of distinct movies that were rated from the 'Rating' table using a summary query.

 ## Exercise 2
-List all skyscrapers in Peoria.
-Include building name, year completed and height in the result set
+Find the number of ratings for 4-star movies.

 ## Exercise 3
-Find the name,  city and number of floors for all skyscrapers taller than  400 ft.
+Find the date of the most recent review.

 ## Exercise 4
-List all *completed* Skyscrapers in Nashville.
+Find the date of the first four-star review.

 ## Exercise 5
-Find the name and city of all buildings built with steel and concrete.
-Note that there are two material types which match this description.
-Sort the results in ascending order by building name.
+List each reviewerID and the number of movies reviewed.

 ## Exercise 6
-Find the name, city and number of floors for skyscrapers that were completed before 1900.
-Do not include incomplete skyscrapers (year completed = 0).
-Order by height in ascending order.
+List the reviewer ids for reviewers with more than 1 review.

 ## Exercise 7
-List all abandoned skyscrapers in order by city and within each city by date completed.
+Use a subquery to list all reviews for the Movie "Gone with the Wind".

 ## Exercise 8
-Find all materials that have been used to build skyscrapers.
-Include only material type in ascending order and be sure that each material appears only a single time.
+Find the names of all reviewers who rated a movie four-stars or higher using a subquery.